AllureOfTheStars/Allure/PLAYING.md

 The heroes are marked on the map with symbol '@' and with '1', '2', ..., '9'.
 Their goal is to explore an old, gigantic, once luxurious space liner, battle the horrors within, gather as much gold and precious gems as possible, and escape to tell the tale.
-The spaceship consists of many levels covered with varying terrain of the following basic kinds:
+The spaceship, in the campaign game mode, consists of many levels covered with varying terrain of the following basic kinds:

                terrain type                       on-screen symbol
                floor                              .